 No matter what exactly your fitness goals in life are, you may not be getting enough H2O.
 Don’t chug your favorite drink and use Chapstick!
 Water helps flush toxins out of your system and can also help reduce your fat levels.

-Six Packs for Beginners – Workout at Home
+Six Pack Abs for Beginners – Exercise at Home

 These six pack tips do not need a gym membership to complete.